KetteiPrOt/DilanRomero/readme.md

-## Project Objetive
+## Description
-This project is a landing page for cell phone repair business of Dilan (college friend).
+This project is a landing page for cell phone repair business of Dilan, my college friend